-I would be interested to find out, how many people like myself living with Cerebral Palsy have had difficulty learning.
-For many years I carried way too much guilt for not having achieved in school.
-Perhaps it’s time to put the record straight.
-The more a Cerebral Palsy brain tries to concentrate, the slower the brain works.
-When we try too hard to learn, brain fatigue sets in, and learning has to be done in stages so that we can grasp what’s being taught.
+I would be interested to find out how many people living with a disability, have had difficulty learning.
+For many years I carried guilt for not having achieved in school.

+When it comes to cerebral palsy, the more we try to concentrate, the slower the brain works.
+When we try too hard to learn, brain fatigue sets in.
+Learning often has to be done in stages so that we can grasp what’s being taught.

 I had problems with concentration.
 I was slow to learn and was considered lazy because I struggled to start and compete tasks and in school couldn’t learn.
 My course work was never detailed enough and teachers didn’t ask the questions that would have helped me do better.
 My lack of abilities were put down to me.

 Now years on and although I wasn’t great in a class room situation, I have now enrolled on a couple of long distance courses, enrolling on subjects I have an interest in.
 I am studying Diet and Nutrition and Nutritional Therapy and Nutrition.